matthewtownson/Python_KD4014/index.md

 root: .
 ---

+This course
-This lesson is an introduction to programming in Python for people with little or no previous programming experience.
+- is an introduction to programming in Python for people with little or no previous programming experience
-It uses plotting UV-Vis data as its motivating example.
+- is aimed at physical scientists: using the analysis of UV-Vis data as a motivating example
-This lesson references the Jupyter Notebook, but can be taught using a regular Python interpreter as well.
+- references the Jupyter Notebook, but can be taught using a regular Python interpreter as well
-Please note that this lesson uses Python 3 rather than Python 2.
+- uses Python 3 rather than Python 2

 > ## Accompanying resources
 > The presentation which accompanies this website can be found [here](https://lucydot.github.io/slides/2022_Python/).